alfiyafatima/Netflix_Clone/README.md

 # Netflix_Clone
-Build a Netflix Clone using HTML and CSS
+Built a Netflix Clone using HTML and CSS